-(c) Except as otherwise provided in subsection (d), if this [Act] conflicts with a consumer protection statute [or administrative rule], the consumer protection statute [or rule] governs.
+(c) Except as otherwise provided in subsection (d), if this [Act] or a term of a contract under this [Act] conflicts with a consumer protection statute [or administrative rule], the consumer protection statute [or rule] governs.

-(d) If a law of this State in effect on [the effective date of this [Act]] applies to a transaction governed by this [Act], the following rules apply:
+(d) If a law of this State in effect on the effective date of this [Act] applies to a transaction governed by this [Act], the following rules apply:

 (1) A requirement that a term, waiver, notice, or disclaimer be in a writing is satisfied by a record.

 (2) A requirement that a record, writing, or term be signed is satisfied by an authentication.